Skip to main content

 • Colorado Medicaid: Health First Colorado

-Why Circle Medical Cannot Accept Medicaid
+Why Circle Medical can't see Medicaid patients

-• If you have both, Circle Medical is unable to provide care at this time.
+People can qualify for both Medicare and Medicaid.
+If you have both, Circle Medical is unable to provide care at this time.

 Did this answer your question?